anoop1108/EECS-731---Fall-2020---Assignment-5---Forecast-Order-Demand-and-Visualization/README.md

 The overall goal is to build one or more forecasting models to determine the demand for a particular product using the other columns as features.

-The dataset can be found at: https://www.kaggle.com/felixzhao/productdemandforecasting
+The dataset can be found at: https://www.kaggle.com/felixzhao/productdemandforecasting  (File size is too big to upload)

 Structure/steps: